 The concurrence of the president is necessary to all acts and resolutions of the faculty, unless, after non-concurrence, the act or resolution shall again be passed by a two-thirds vote of the faculty, a quorum being present, at the same or at the next succeeding meeting thereof.
 In all cases where there shall be a non-concurrence between the president and a majority of the faculty present at the time, the names of those voting on each side of the question shall be entered in the minutes, and members of the faculty shall be entitled to have entered in the minutes the reasons for their votes.

 The president communicates to the faculty the resolutions and actions of the trustees insofar as the trustees themselves authorize.

-The president, in consultation with the dean of the faculty, has the power to grant leaves of absence to members of the faculty for reasonable cause and shall report the details of every such arrangement to the trustees.
+The president, in consultation with the provost and dean of the faculty, has the power to grant leaves of absence to members of the faculty for reasonable cause and shall report the details of every such arrangement to the trustees.